The Past Is Not Past

 family conflict that repeats across generations

-a persistent feeling that something unresolved is present beneath the surface
+a persistent feeling that something unresolved lies beneath the surface

-Sometimes people feel as though they are carrying something larger than themselves — something connected to the past, even when they do not know the full history of their family.
+Sometimes people feel as though they are carrying something larger than themselves—something connected to the past, even when they know little about their family history.

-One of the central observations in Family Constellations is that unresolved experiences from the past may continue affecting later generations.
+One of the central observations in Family Constellations is that unresolved experiences do not simply disappear because time has passed.

 forgotten